-- Does your collection and use of personal data fall within the "purposes" of your current Data Protection policy?
+- Does your collection and use of personal or sensitive data fall within the "purposes" of your current Data Protection policy?
 Are there current uses that fall outside the current scope?

 - Are your policy's stated "purposes" sufficiently broad enough to cover all your ministry and activity?
 Highlight any areas that need further expansion in your policy.

 - Note down any third party "processors" that use or further process the personal data in your ChurchSuite account e.g. Book keeper.
 To what extent are those third parties sufficiently aware of your Data Protection policy and do their workflows and practices comply with your policy?

 What data is covered by GDPR?

 Like the DPA, the GDPR applies primarily to ‘personal data’, but it also governs the processing of 'sensitive data'.
 The GDPR’s definitions are much more detailed - much has changed since 1998 in terms of the type of data churches hold, the uses of data, and the methods of storage and transmission.
 For example, GDPR suggests that even information such as an online identifier like an IP address can be considered personal data.
 As you may know, your admin-facing ChurchSuite system logs the IP address of users when they access ChurchSuite and My ChurchSuite - this is part of our security reporting so that you can identify logins from unrecognised IP addresses or devices.
 As part of GDPR, two-factor authentication will be introduced to ChurchSuite and My ChurchSuite, and will require users to complete a second level of authentication where a new device is not recognised (much like many of us have already with our online banking).